pomeslab/MultiRainCheck/README.md

 ## Notes
-1. It helps if you have an auto SSH login setup for all host servers.
-Search online on how to setup auto-logins to servers via SSH.
-2. Originally designed for use on the following supercomputers with their respective resource managers:
+1. Originally designed for use on the following supercomputers with their respective resource managers:

 | Name         | Resource Manager |
 | ------------ |:----------------:|